Dunk4n/103cipher/README.md

 # 103cipher
-Crypté et décrypté un mesage avec la matrice d'une clé
+Chiffré et déchiffré un mesage avec la matrice d'une clé

 # How does it work ?
 OPTION: 0 to cipher et 1 to decipher